odvieira/snake/README.md

 ### What is this repository for? ###

-This is a snake game writed in C, there are some resources of the Ncurses library in the source code, which makes it a dependency, so, if wanna play it, you must run in a unix machine with Ncurses installed.
+This is an snake game made using C, it was used some resources from Ncurses library, so, it is necessary an unix machine with Ncurses to play this game.

-This project is an academic activity made with by two beginners, so it could not be the optimal program but it's really fun and works without known bugs.
-Have fun.
+This project is an academic activity.

 ### How do I get set up? ###